UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_06.md

 Notes:

-We use `header=2` to indicate that the data actually begins at position 2.
+If We use `header=2` to indicate that the data actually begins at position 2, then things look much better.

-That’s looking much better.

 ---